Concrete Guides: Estimating, Cost, Thickness & Curing

 Should I add extra concrete for waste?

-Yes, adding five to ten percent extra is standard practice to account for spillage, uneven ground, and measurement variations.
-Most of our calculators include an optional waste factor that you can adjust based on your project complexity and site conditions.
+Yes.
+Adding five to ten percent extra is standard practice to cover spillage, uneven ground, and small measurement variations.
+Most of our calculators include an adjustable waste factor so you can dial it in based on your project complexity and site conditions.

 How do I convert cubic feet to cubic yards?